Caremark Is Not a Chimera: Delaware Supreme Court Charges Directors to Oversee Critical Compliance Risks

 management provided the board with only favorable information about food safety.

 The Court of Chancery dismissed the complaint, holding “‘what Plaintiff really attempts to challenge is not the existence of monitoring and reporting controls, but the effectiveness of monitoring and reporting controls in particular instances.’”
+The trial court held that this theory did not state a claim under Caremark.

 The Supreme Court Finds a Substantial Likelihood of Caremark Liability